ibm-cloud-docs/powervs-vpc/overview-release-notes.md

 Version 8.2.1 of the {{site.data.keyword.powerSysFull}} with VPC landing zone deployable architecture is available : Version 8.2.1 of the [{{site.data.keyword.powerSys_notm}} with VPC landing zone](https://cloud.ibm.com/catalog/architecture/deploy-arch-ibm-pvs-inf-2dd486c7-b317-4aaa-907b-42671485ad96-global){: external} deployable architecture is available in the {{site.data.keyword.cloud_notm}} [catalog](/catalog#reference_architecture){: external}
-    - The Standard and Quickstart Variation now supports optional deployment of [IBM Cloud® Security and Compliance Center Workload Protection](/docs/workload-protection) instance and Sysdig agent installation and configuration on all intel VSIs.
+    - The Standard and Quickstart Variation now supports optional deployment of [IBM Cloud® Security and Compliance Center Workload Protection](/docs/workload-protection) instance and SCC {{site.data.keyword.sysdigsecure_short}} agent installation and configuration on all intel VSIs.
 IBM Cloud® Security and Compliance Center Workload Protection helps to find and prioritize software vulnerabilities, detect and respond to threats, and manage configurations, permissions, and compliance from source to run.

 ### 15 March 2025